 For years we’ve been asked to track what we eat and how much we eat.
 That’s all fine and good, but what about tracking how mindfully we eat?

 I encourage you to try tracking your mindful eating moments.
 First, set a simple goal: try to have one mindful eating moment per meal.
 Mindful eating is often misunderstood as a kind of all-or-nothing approach to eating, where you’d commit to eating mindfully and then you’d have to eat mindfully all the time.
 I think this is perfectionist overkill.
 I think of mindful eating as an alarm clock.
 A few moments of mindful eating is enough to wake up the eating zombie.
 After all, when we set an alarm-clock to go off in the morning, we don’t expect it to keep buzzing non-stop.
 Same with mindful eating: at a minimum, start the meal on a mindful note and appreciate the residual sense of presence.

-So, set a modest goal: say, one mindful or one savoring per meal.
+So, set a modest goal: say, one savoring per meal.
 In other words, aim to have a few experiential calories.
 And then, when the meal is over, at some point, journal a bit about this moment of mindful eating.
 Most of us eat at least 3 times a day.
 Imagine if you got into a habit of having at least one mindful eating moment per meal – that’s over 1,000 precedents of mindful eating per year!
 You can also journal about lost eating moments – i.e. about the effects of mindless eating…

 Mindful eating isn’t a one-time choice – it’s a habit.
 Build the habit of conscious eating one mindful eating journal entry at a time.